 The 2020 Census indicates that almost 30,000 (7%) of Mobile County’s residents are veterans and almost 600 businesses in Mobile County are veteran-owned.
 Nationally, roughly 18 million Americans (7%) are veterans of the U.S. Armed Forces.

 According to the National Association of Counties (NACo), as of 2019, veterans make up roughly 11% of U.S. adults experiencing homelessness.
 Some 70% of veterans experiencing homelessness also experience substance abuse, and 50% live with mental illnesses like post-traumatic stress disorder (PTSD).
-Additionally, 61% of all U.S. veterans are over the age of 65.
+Additionally, 61% of all U.S. veterans are over 65.

 Veterans’ needs are great, but resources are available.
 Visit www.mobilecountyal.gov/operation-green-light-program/ for more information about Operation Green Light and links to local resources available to veterans.

-Operation Green Light is a new national collaborative initiative of the National Association of Counties (NACo) and counties across the nation, which expands on the successful first New York-statewide Operation Green Light in 2021.
+Operation Green Light is a national collaborative initiative of the National Association of Counties (NACo) and counties across the nation, which expands on the successful first New York-statewide Operation Green Light in 2021.